 - How do I become a member of Morris Brown AME Church?

-We have an early morning Sunday worship service that begins at 8:00 am and a mid-morning Sunday worship service that begins at 11:00 am.
+We have an hour-long early morning Sunday worship service that begins at 8:00 am and a mid-morning Sunday worship service that begins at 11:00 am.
 Church school begins at 9:45 am.